Politics of Norway: Governments 1935–1981

-The Labour Party has been the largest party in Parliament ever since the election of 1927 up to the recent 2017 election.
+The Labour Party has been the largest party in Parliament from the election of 1927 until the 2017 election.
 Labour formed their first brief minority government in 1928 which lasted for 18 days only.
 After the 1936 election the Labour Party formed a new minority government, which had to go into exile 1940–1945 because of the German occupation of Norway.
 After a brief trans-party government following the German capitulation in 1945, Labour gained a majority of the seats in parliament in the first post-war election of 1945.

 Norway was ruled by Labour governments from 1945 to 1981, except for three periods (1963, 1965–1971, and 1972–1973).
 The Labour Party had a single party majority in the Storting from 1945 to 1961.
 Since then no party has single-handedly formed a majority government, hence minority and coalition governments have been the rule.
 After the centre-right Willoch government lost its parliamentary majority in the election of 1985, there were no majority governments in Norway until the second Stoltenberg government was formed after the 2005 election.